 Management have agreed actions to address all of the findings reported by the internal audit service during 2021/22.
-Please note some reports remain in draft.
+Please note one report remains in draft.

 Implementation of internal audit management actions

 Our follow up of the actions agreed to address previous years' internal audit findings shows that the organisation had made reasonable progress in implementing the agreed actions.